JBShady/COD5-Remastered/README.md

 * Increased volume of Insta-Kill active loop sound
 * Double points now effects Carpenters and Nukes giving +800 and +400 respectively
 * Double points stack on all maps like originally scripted.
 However, it has been capped at only giving up to 4x for balance.
+* Fixed killing grops of zombies instantaly allowing the player to bypass the powerup limit

 ### Perks
-* Quick Revive now works on solo giving 3 possible extra lives, togglable under the "Laststand" setting in Game Options.
+* Quick Revive now works on solo giving 3 possible extra lives, togglable under the "Difficulty" setting in Game Options.
-* Renamed hintstring from saying to buy "Revive" to "Quick Revive"
+* Renamed hintstring from saying to buy "Revive" to "Quick Revive".
-* Jugger-nog abilities and health regeneration behaves the same on all maps using improvements from Der Riese
+* Jugger-nog abilities and health regeneration behaves the same on all maps using improvements from Der Riese.
-* Double Tap Root Beer now gives a 33% damage buff for bullet weapons
+* Double Tap Root Beer now gives a 33% damage buff for bullet weapons, togglable under the "Difficulty" setting in Game Options.
+* Originally a bug, Perks disabling for a second after purchase is now a feature representing the perk cycling bottles, purchase hintstring now temporarily disappears during this

 ### Traps
 * All electric traps last for 30 seconds with a 30 second cooldown, except for Shi No Numa which is 60 for balance
 * All levers return to upward posistion when not in use to prevent glitches but will not be usable until cooldown completes and the lights turn green
 * Fixed bug where traps would not slow down player, but players with Jug that do not stand still in traps can still avoid the slow down
 * Fixed traps sometimes displaying yellow lights on Der Riese
+* Fixed potential thread leaks with electric traps and flogger trap
 * Decreased Hellhound death delay in traps
 * Fixed Hellhounds playing normal zombie death sounds on Shi No Numa
 * Added "no money" sound effect to all levers when player does not have enough points

 ### Last Stand
 * Self revives take 10 seconds, zombies will run away from the player, and the player is equipped with an upgraded version of their starting pistol.
-* Player does not talk while in last stand in solo.
+* Player does not talk about kills or powerups while in last stand in solo.
-* The co-op bleedout time has been increased from 30 seconds to 45 seconds, togglable under the "Laststand" setting in Game Options.
+* The co-op bleedout time has been increased from 30 seconds to 45 seconds, togglable under the "Difficulty" setting in Game Options.
 * Players equipped with better pistols than their designated last stand pistol (normal in co-op, upgraded in solo) will now pull them out in last stand based on an a hierarchy: Ray Gun has precident, then explosive pistols, then the .357
 * Player receives 3 magazines for regular pistols and only 1 cartridge for both the un-upgraded and upgraded Ray Gun.
 * If a player has no ammo for a pistol before they down, then that weapon will not be counted in the above hierarchy.
-* If a player recieves a Max Ammo while down, they will not be given grenades.
+* If a player recieves a Max Ammo or the round changes while down, they will not be given grenades/explosive equipment.
 * Disabled leaning while in last stand.

 ### Music & Sounds